GeoMOER/geoAI/docs/units/_unit04/unit04-01-02_deeply_good.md

   <img width="300" height="300" src="../assets/images/unit04/deep_learning_image.png" alt="drawing">
 </p>

 Deep learning algorithms are a machine learning tool, just like random forest models.
-Deep learning is a special form of neural networks, as we can see in the image above, that are used frequently in image recognition.
+Deep learning is a special form of neural networks, as we can see in the image above, that are used frequently e.g. in computer vision.

 {% include video id="RbcHiAYPbC0" provider="youtube" %}